quay/claircore/docs/howto/add_dist.md

 We can now move our attention to package scanning.

-A package scanner is responsible for taking a claircore.Layer, getting a tarball handle to its contents, and parsing the contents for a particular package database or set of files on the file systems.
+A package scanner is responsible for taking a claircore.Layer and parsing the contents for a particular package database or set of files inside the provided tar archive.
 Once the target files are located the package scanner should parse these files into claircore.Packages and return a slice of these data structures.

 Package scanning is context free, meaning no distribution classification has to happen yet.
-This is because containers are made up of layers and a layer which holds a package database may not hold distribution information such as an os-release file.
+This is because manifests are made up of layers, and a layer which holds a package database may not hold distribution information such as an os-release file.
 A package scanner need only parse a target package database and return claircore.Packages.

-You will implement the [Package Scanner](../reference/packagescanner.md) interface to achieve this.
+You need to implement the [Package Scanner](../reference/packagescanner.md) interface to achieve this.

-Optionally you may implement the [Configurable Scanner](../referrence/configurable_scanner.md) if the scanner needs to perform run-time configuration before use.
+Optionally, you may implement the [Configurable Scanner](../reference/configurable_scanner.md) if the scanner needs to perform runtime configuration before use.

 Keep in mind that its very common for distributions to utilize an existing package manager such as RPM.